netmeld/netmeld/datalake/common/README.md

 DESCRIPTION
 ===========

-This provides most of the core functionality for the Netmeld Datalake module to leverage.
-Common functions and capabilities are pooled into this library to enable consistent behaviour for module tools and quicker tool development.
+This provides a library containing the core functionality for the module to leverage.
+Common functions and capabilities are pooled into this library to enable consistent behavior for module tools and quicker tool development.

 HANDLER FUNDAMENTALS
 ====================

 GIT
 ---
-This handler leverages `git` as the data lake backend.
-While manual manipulation of the repository can be performed, it may cause unexpected behaviour.
+This handler leverages `git` as the data lake back-end.
+While manual manipulation of the repository can be performed, it may cause unexpected behavior.

 One case is for determining the ingest tool and its arguments.
 Specifically, this handler performs a regex search of the git commit body for the following